Nagasiri5/git-dairy/day1.md

 📅 Day 1 Learning – Git Introduction

 ✅ 1.
 What is Git?

-.Git is a version control system (VCS).
+1.Git is a version control system (VCS).

-.It helps developers track, manage, and collaborate on code.
+2.It helps developers track, manage, and collaborate on code.

-.You can undo mistakes, revert to previous versions, and work smoothly with your team.
+3.You can undo mistakes, revert to previous versions, and work smoothly with your team.

 ✅ 2.
 Why is Git used in DevOps?

-.Git is used in DevOps for automation and CI/CD pipelines.
+1.Git is used in DevOps for automation and CI/CD pipelines.

-.It helps to safely manage code changes.
+2.It helps to safely manage code changes.

-.Git is essential for team collaboration.
+3.Git is essential for team collaboration.